 Dental restorations (or fillings) are often necessary to improve a patient’s oral health and to prevent further damage and decay.
-This dental procedure is most often used when patients suffer from severe cavities and part of the tooth material has to be removed.
-As a Houston family dentist, Dr. Husain will remove the infected or damaged area of the tooth that is then filled with an alternative material such as dental composites (white fillings), or porcelain.
+This dental procedure is most often used when patients suffer from cavities and part of the tooth material has to be removed.
+As a Houston family dentist, Dr. Husain will remove the infected or damaged area of the tooth that is then filled with an alternative material such as dental composites (white fillings).
+Dr. Husain strictly uses metal free restoration as mercury fillings are hazardous to health.
+We also offer Bisphenol-A and Bis- GMA free fillings upon request by the patients.
 By removing and replacing the damaged portion of the tooth, we are able to prevent further pain and decay.
 Once the dental restoration is complete patients can eat normally without fear of discomfort.
 Call us to discuss different cost-effective restorative material options.

-Fillings are no longer the silver-colored metal of decades past.
+We offer safe removal of silver mercury fillings because the health and safety of our patients is our number one priority .
 Our office is happy to offer tooth-colored resin fillings that look natural and don’t affect the look of your smile.
-If you currently have metal fillings and would like them replaced, we’re happy to remove them and fit you with resin fillings instead.
+If you currently have metal fillings and would like them replaced, we’re happy to remove them safely and replace them with a more biocompatible option.

 Benefits to Resin Fillings